yowainwright/codependence/README.md

 `pipenv`, `poetry`, `uv`, `go`, `rust`, `docker`, and `github-actions`.
 Execution options such as `update`, `dryRun`, `format`, and `noCache` stay at the root and apply to every target.
 Root `rootDir` and `ignore` values are also inherited unless a target overrides them.
+Root `lockfile` is inherited and can be disabled for one target with `"lockfile": false`.
+Use `--target bun` or `--target go` to run only configured targets for those managers.
 Legacy flat and embedded `package.json` configurations remain supported, but new projects should use `.codependencerc`.
 Target-scoped fields cannot be mixed beside `targets`.